mrimbault/mr_systemconf/README.md

 # TL;DR

-For all of you that just searching for configuration files and don't care about Ansible, here is the main configuration files locations:
+For all of you that are just searching for configuration files and don't care about Ansible, here is the main configuration files locations:

 - editor
   - [.vimrc file](roles/editor/templates/vimrc.j2)